JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8037 days**.

-And here is a just a random fact -  **In gangster slang, a boxing match that is fixed is called a "barney."**.
+And here is a just a random fact -  **One acre of wheat can produce enough bread to feed a family of four people for about ten years**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)